Compare the top 5 payment processing software and service providers in Australia 2025

 Airwallex stands out for combining global reach with cost-effective multi-currency solutions tailored to modern businesses.
 If you operate across borders or in multiple currencies and you’re looking for a reliable payments processing provider to help you save time and money, Airwallex is hard to beat.

-• Global reach, local experience: Process payments in 170+ currencies with local payment methods that cater to customers’ preferences.
+Global reach, local experience: Collect payments in 130+ currencies with local payment methods that cater to customers’ preferences.
 Set up multi-currency accounts with local bank details.

-• eCommerce integration: Plugin seamlessly with platforms like Shopify, WooCommerce and Magento to accept customer payments from 180+ countries.
+eCommerce integrations: Plug in seamlessly with platforms including Shopify, WooCommerce and Magento to accept customer payments from 200+ countries.

-• Human support: We have a dedicated service team ready to help resolve any issues quickly (without bots).
+Human support: We have a dedicated service team ready to help resolve any issues quickly.

 Airwallex supports a range of organisations to process one-time and recurring payments, from eCommerce stores to subscription businesses and online marketplaces.
 Our payments processing platform is designed to help you grow and safeguard your global revenue.